x4Cx58x54/writing/docs/maths/convex-optimization/convex-optimization.md

 **Simplexes** are a family of polyhedra, and a $k$-dimentional simplex is the convex hull of $k+1$ affinely independent points.

-Operations that perserves convexity of a set includes:
+Operations that perserve convexity of a set includes:

 * intersection,
 * affine function and its inverse,